ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-hide-the-progress-bar.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Can I hide the progress bar
+title: How to hide the progress bar
 keywords: Dynamic Web TWAIN, Documentation, Develop
-breadcrumbText: Can I hide the progress bar
+breadcrumbText: How to hide the progress bar
-description: Can I hide the progress bar
+description: How to hide the progress bar
 ---

 # Development